Absent Without Leave (AWOL) and Desertion

 At Bilecki Law Group, We believe every service member has earned their right to an aggressive defense on their day in court.
 We specialize in taking the fight to the prosecution and winning cases that others said were unwinnable.

-Bilecki & Tipon understands how the convergence of events can overwhelm otherwise sound-minded service members, leading to poor judgement and bad decision making.
-By combining aggressive representation with compassionate guidance, our team can help mitigate or avoid many of the serious repercussions of desertion, AWOL or unauthorized absence from service.
+The attorneys of Bilecki Law Group understand how the convergence of events can overwhelm sound thinking and lead to bad decision making.
+We provide clients with the aggressive representation combined with the compassionate guidance they need through this difficult time in order to avoid the serious repercussions of desertion, AWOL, or unauthorized absence from service.

-- AWOL, on the other hand, may be an involuntary absence caused by any number of reasons.
-Cases where the defense can prove that their client was AWOL and didn’t intend to remain away permanently or desert the military are often met with a successful results.
+AWOL, on the other hand, may be an involuntary absence caused by any number of reasons.
+Cases where the defense can prove that their client was AWOL and didn’t intend to remain away permanently or desert the military, are often met with successful results.

 AWOL and Desertion Cases Are Time-Sensitive and Cannot Wait!

-If you’re currently in an AWOL or desertion status, or charged with one of these offenses, contactone of the attorneys at Bilecki & Tipon to discuss your options TODAY.
-We’re available anytime, day or night, 24 hours a day 7 days a week, at (800) 996-9747.
+If you’re currently in an AWOL, UA, or desertion status, or are charged with one of these offenses, contact one of the the court martial attorneys at Bilecki Law Group to discuss your options TODAY.
+We defend clients worldwide, so call us from anywhere.
+We’re available anytime, day or night, 24 hours a day, 7 days a week, at 808-745-1041.